kiksotik/hdc/README.md

 # The HDC protocol
-Specification and implementation of the **Host Device Communication** protocol, whose purpose is to simplify the communication between the firmware of a device with limited computing resources and the software on the computer to which it's connected via a serial communication link, like UART / USB-CDC / Virtual COM Port.
+Specification and implementation of the **Host Device Communication** protocol, whose purpose is to simplify the communication between the firmware of a device with severely limited computing resources and the software on the computer to which it's connected via a serial communication link, like UART / USB-CDC / Virtual COM Port.

 > WARNING:  The [HDC-Spec](https://github.com/kiksotik/hdc/blob/main/doc/spec/HDC-Spec.pdf) is still work in progress!